How Pete Buttigieg built a successful career. Explore key moments that defined the journey.

 In January 2017, Pete Buttigieg announced his candidacy for chairman of the Democratic National Committee (DNC) in its 2017 chairmanship election.

-Following his run in the 2017 Democratic National Committee chairmanship election, Pete Buttigieg increased his out-of-city travel as his national profile grew.
+In 2017, as Pete Buttigieg's national profile grew following his run in the Democratic National Committee chairmanship election, he increased his out-of-city travel.

-In 2017, it was announced that the long-abandoned Studebaker Building 84, also known as Ivy Tower, would have its exterior renovated with funds from the State of Indiana and South Bend tax increment financing, with plans to serve as a technology hub.
+In 2017, it was announced that the long-abandoned Studebaker Building 84, also known as Ivy Tower, would have its exterior renovated with $3.5 million in Regional Cities funds from the State of Indiana and another $3.5 million from South Bend tax increment financing, with plans for the building and other structures in its complex to serve as a technology hub.

-In 2017, under Pete Buttigieg, the first phase of the city's smart sewer program was completed at a cost of $150 million.
+In 2017, the first phase of South Bend's smart sewer program was completed at a cost of $150 million.
+The effort used federal funds.

 In August 2018, Pete Buttigieg promoted the idea of moving the city's South Shore Line station from South Bend International Airport to the city's downtown.